notem/nmathe.ws-content/bots/saber/index.md

   The test command will send an test announcement for the event to the bot control channel.
 The announcement message format is controlled by the schedule to which the event belongs to, and can be changed using the config command.

+  * Ex: ``!test 02ac9b``

   <br />

 + ``!list <event_id>``

   The list command will show all users who have rsvp'ed for an event.
 The command takes a single argument which should be the ID of the event you wish query.
 The schedule holding the event must have 'rsvp' turned on in the configuration settings.
-RSVP can be enabled on a channel using the config command as followed, ``!config #channel rsvp on``
+RSVP can be enabled on a channel using the config command as followed, ``!config #channel rsvp on``.
+The output of this command can be filtered by role, user, and type.
+Reference examples 2 and 3 below to see how this can be done.

+  * Ex1: ``!list 39a0da3``
+  * Ex2: ``!list 109ad2a "u: @notem``
+  * Ex3: ``!list 019fa92 "t: yes" "r: @admin"``

   <br />

 + ``!sort <#schedule_channel>``

   The sort command will re-sort the entries in a schedule.
 Entries are reordered so that the top event entry is the next event to begin.
 The schedule cannot be modified while in the process of sorting.
 Schedules with more than 10 entries will not be sorted.
+The order in which the schedule is sorted can be specified by appending 'asc' (ascending order) or 'desc' (descending order) to the command.

+  * Ex1: ``!sort #schedule``
+  * Ex2: ``!sort #my_schedule asc``
+  * Ex3: ``!sort #my_schedule desc``

   <br />

 + ``!help [command]``

   Direct messages the user a list of commands that can be used in Saber's dedicated control channel.
 If a command is supplied as the optional first argument, additional usage information for that command is provided.
-The information is <code>help</code> is likely to be more up-to-date than the documentation here.
+The information provided by the <code>help</code> command is likely to be more up-to-date than the documentation here.

+  * Ex1: ``!help``
+  * Ex2: ``!help edit``

 <br>